About the Journal (Complete General Information)

 - Type table(s) in exact text location(s)

-- Number each figure
+- Number each figure in numerical digit

 - Give an appropriate title to each figure